Cardiff North (UK Parliament constituency)

-In 2015, Labour attempted to take the seat back but new candidate, Craig Williams, took it with a majority of 2,137.
-Many had expected it to be very close run again.
-Labour retook the seat in 2017 on a 6.1% swing, producing a majority of 4,174; this was the first time in the seat's history it had voted for a Labour candidate in an election they did not win and the first time it elected an MP who is not a member of the largest party in the House of Commons since October 1974.
-In 2019, the seat bucked the trend by swinging to Labour despite their heavy defeat nationally.
+The constituency retained its name and gained one ward, as part of the 2023 review of Westminster constituencies and under the June 2023 final recommendations of the Boundary Commission for Wales for the 2024 United Kingdom general election.

 Boundaries

-1950–1974: The County Borough of Cardiff wards of Cathays, Central, Gabalfa, Penylan, and Plasnewydd.
+1950–1974: The County Borough of Cardiff wards of Cathays, Central, Gabalfa, Penylan and Plasnewydd.

 1974–1983: The County Borough of Cardiff wards of Cathays, Central, Penylan, and Plasnewydd.

 1983–2010: The City of Cardiff wards of Gabalfa, Heath, Lisvane and St Mellons, Llandaff North, Llanishen, Rhiwbina, and Whitchurch and Tongwynlais.

-2010–present: The Cardiff electoral divisions of Gabalfa, Heath, Lisvane, Llandaff North, Llanishen, Pontprennau and Old St Mellons, Rhiwbina, and Whitchurch and Tongwynlais.
+2010–2024: The Cardiff electoral divisions of Gabalfa, Heath, Lisvane1, Llandaff North, Llanishen, Pontprennau and Old St Mellons, Rhiwbina, and Whitchurch and Tongwynlais.

+2024–present: As above with the addition of the Rhondda Cynon Taf ward of Taff's Well, transferred from Pontypridd.

+1 renamed Lisvane and Thornhill with effect from May 2022.

-Cardiff city centre was in this constituency from its creation in 1950 until 1983, since when it has been in Cardiff Central.
+Cardiff City Centre was in this constituency from its creation in 1950 until 1983.